uccser/cs-field-guide/text/chapters/en-computer-graphics.md

 {comment} Talk about visualisation of data - any nice examples?{comment end}

 {panel type="jargon-buster" summary="Pixels"}
-{glossary-definition term="pixel" definition="This term is an abbreviation of *picture element*, the name given to the tiny squares that make up a grid that is used to represent images on a computer."}
+{glossary-definition term="Pixel" definition="This term is an abbreviation of *picture element*, the name given to the tiny squares that make up a grid that is used to represent images on a computer."}
 A digital image on a screen or printer is physically made up of a grid of tiny squares called {glossary-link term="pixel" reference-text="definition"}pixels{glossary-link end}.
 They are usually too small to see easily (otherwise the image would look blocky).